Keppel 'cautiously optimistic' about 2021; looks to asset-light approach, third party co-investments

 However, Mr Loh stressed that "business as usual is not an option" given the global energy transition and severe challenges facing the sector.

-Technology will also be a key enabler in the realisation of the roadmap, and Keppel will continue M1's transformation into a digital connectivity platform following the telco's win of a 5G network licence.
+Technology will also be a key enabler in the realisation of the roadmap, and Keppel will continue to press on with M1's transformation into a digital connectivity platform following the telco's win of a 5G network licence.

 The conglomerate is also deploying proptech solutions across its urban development business, and digitalising operations to improve productivity and provide better value propositions to customers.